RQISL/portfolio-project-5-robert-quinlan/README.md

 *
     <details>
-        <summary>Click here to see the from start, middle and finish on the milestones:</summary>
+        <summary>Click here to see them from start, middle and finish on the milestones:</summary>
         <img src="media/ReadMe/Agile/first_middle_last.png" alt="Three milestones from start, middle & finish">
     </details>